ryancragun/alert_logic-cookbook/README.md

 This cookbook is available at [https://github.com/ryancragun/alert_logic-cookbook](https://github.com/ryancragun/alert_logic-cookbook)

 This cookbook dowloads, installs, and configures a Server as an Alert Logic Threat Manager host node.
+It also dynamically adds itself to a specific appliance by using the appliance name.

 # Requirements